open-spaced-repetition/SSP-MMC-FSRS/README.md

 - Fixed DR: fixed desired retention, meaning that the intervals correspond to the desired probability of recall, for example, 90%.
 This is how FSRS currently schedules reviews in Anki.
 - Fixed intervals: intervals are always the same and do not depend on the rating (Again/Hard/Good/Easy) or anything else.
 The units are days.
 - Memrise: the following sequence of intervals, in days: 1 -> 6 -> 12 -> 48 -> 96 -> 180.
 If the user presses Again, the interval is reset to 1, and sequence starts all over again.
 If the user presses Hard, Good or Easy, the next interval in the sequence is used.
 - Anki-SM-2: Anki's version of SM-2.
 It's a relatively simple algorithm that keeps track of "ease" (which is based on ratings) and the length of the next interval is equal to the length of the last interval times ease; plus some bonuses and penalties related to Hard; plus some extra modifiers.
+Anki-specific settings (starting ease, interval modifier, etc.) are set to their default values as of Anki 24.11.

 To account for the core hypothesis of SSP-MMC, that cards will be remembered forever once the stability exceeds a certain threshold, for both DR and fixed intervals we allow the final interval to be shortened in order to reach the desired stability threshold on a "Good" review with the highest probability possible, and we allow cards that have reached the target stability threshold to never be scheduled again.